“At-will” v. “For Cause” Discharge: It Can’t Be Both

 At-Will

 North Carolina is what we call an “at-will” employment state.
 Short version, an employer can discharge an employee at any time, for any reason or for no reason.
-That said, North Carolina also respects employment contracts as written, and an employer and a key employee are free to define the employment termination process as something other than at-will.
+However, North Carolina also respects employment contracts as written, and an employer and a key employee are free to define the employment termination process as something other than at-will.

 For Cause